 By Jacki Martinez Perkins

-This article was originally published in the summer 2022 issue of The Maine Organic Farmer & Gardener.
+This article was published in the summer 2023 issue of The Maine Organic Farmer & Gardener, MOFGA’s quarterly publication.